braden-godley/equation-crypt/README.md

 For instance, suppose the function is: `f(x) = x + cos(x)` and the input string is "Apple"

 The input string's 0-th character is A, which is 65 in its 8-bit ASCII representation.
+We plug the index, 0, into the equation:

 `f(0) = 0.0 + 1.0 = 1.0`

-We floor the output of the function. `floor(f(0)) = 1`.
-This is our offset.
+We floor the output of the function to get a whole number offset: `floor(f(0)) = 1`

 Then, add the offset to the 8-bit value of the 0-th character: `65 + 1 = 66`.
 66 in ASCII is 'B', so that's the first character of the ciphertext.